The Contrast Between Verification and Validation

 Even the official definitions of both terms lead to the confusion.
-The National Advisory Committee for Microbiological Criteria for Foods (NACMCF) defines verification as “Those activities, other than monitoring, that determine the validity of the HACCP plan and that the system is operating according to the plan” and defines validation as “That element of verification focused on collecting and evaluating scientific and technical information to determine if the HACCP plan, when properly implemented, will effectively control the hazards.”
+The National Advisory Committee for Microbiological Criteria for Foods (NACMCF) defines verification as: “Those activities, other than monitoring, that determine the validity of the HACCP plan and that the system is operating according to the plan.”
+And it defines validation as: “That element of verification focused on collecting and evaluating scientific and technical information to determine if the HACCP plan, when properly implemented, will effectively control the hazards.”

 What has to be verified and validated?

 To keep adding to the confusion, HACCP Principle Number 6 defines four elements of Verification:

 Critical Control Point Verification in HACCP systems for USDA establishments must include three elements of direct observation of monitoring, record review, and calibration of instruments used to monitor the CCP.
 The verification of preventive control steps in FDA food safety plans must include record review and calibration at a minimum.

 Both USDA and FDA require verification of the overall food safety system.
 USDA requires reassessments to be performed annually to verify the HACCP Plan.
 FDA requires reanalysis to be performed at least every three years to verify the food safety plan.
 Both agencies require the plans to be kept up to date continually when significant changes occur such as when new raw materials, finished products, or equipment are introduced.

 Also, both agencies require validation of the food safety system to have scientific supporting documentation for CCP or process preventive control critical limits to ensure they are sufficient to control the hazards identified.